MasoniteFramework/docs/prologue/contributing-guide.md

-# Contributing Guide

-## Contributing Guide

-## Introduction

-When contributing to Masonite, please first discuss the change you wish to make via a GitHub issue or in the [Masonite Slack](http://slack.masoniteproject.com) channel.
+When contributing to Masonite, please first discuss the change you wish to make via a GitHub issue.
+Starting with a GitHub issue allows all contributors and maintainers to have a chance to give input on the issue.
+It creates a public forum to discuss the best way to implement the issue, fix, or improvement.
+It also creates an open discussion on if the issue will even be permitted to be in the project.

 Please note we have a code of conduct, please follow it in all your interactions with the project.
-You can find it in the base of the core project directory.
+You can find it in this in this documentation as well as all of Masonite's repositories.

 ## Getting Started

-The framework has three main parts: The "core" repo, the "cookie-cutter" repo and the craft CLI tool.
+The framework has 2 main parts: The "masonite" repo and the "cookie-cutter" repo.

-The `MasoniteFramework/cookie-cutter` repository is the main repository that will install when creating new projects using the `craft new` command.
+The `MasoniteFramework/cookie-cutter` repository is the main repository that will install when creating new projects using the `start project` command.
 This is actually a full Masonite project.
-When you run `craft new` it simply reaches out to this GitHub repo, fetches the zip and unzips it on your computer.
-Not much development will be done in this repository and won't be changed unless something requires changes in the default installation.
+When you run `start project` it simply reaches out to this GitHub repo, fetches the zip and unzips it on your computer.
+Not much development will be done in this repository and won't be changed unless something requires changes in the default installation project structure.

-The `MasoniteFramework/core` repository is deprecated and development has been moved into `Masoniteframework/masonite`.
+The `MasoniteFramework/core` repository is deprecated and development has been moved into `MasoniteFramework/masonite`.
 This repository contains all the development of Masonite and contains all the releases for Masonite.
-If you need to fix a bug or add a new feature then this is the repository to fork.
+If you need to fix a bug or add a new feature then this is the repository to fork and make your changes from.

 The `MasoniteFramework/craft` is deprecated.
-This was where the craft CLI tool lives that has since been moved into the `masonite` repository.
-Masonite 2.2 and below still requires repository so if you need to make a change to craft for Masonite 2.2 then you can do so in this repo.
-If you need to make a change to craft in Masonite 2.3 and above then do so directly in `core`.
+This was where the craft CLI tool lived that has since been moved into the `masonite` repository.

 ## Getting the Masonite cookie-cutter repository up and running to be edited